kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(b\) To produce the load required in paragraph (a) of this section, in unaccelerated flight with zero yaw, at forward speeds from zero up to 0.6 VNE—

-\(1\) Displace the cockpit directional control suddenly to the maximum deflection limited by the control stops or by the maximum pilot force specified in §27.397(a);
+\(1\) Displace the cockpit directional control suddenly to the maximum deflection limited by the control stops or by the maximum pilot force specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.397   Limit pilot forces and torques.|§27.397]](a);

 \(2\) Attain a resulting sideslip angle or 90°, whichever is less; and